Remember the halcyon days of the floppy disk?

 Since our platform is powered by Google Maps (proven by CNBC to be more accurate than Apple Maps) you can rest assured knowing that the route directions you receive will always be the fastest route possible.

-In this image, you’ll also see that we tell you how many miles you will travel on your route and how long this will route takes.
+In the route view, you can see what the route would look like on a stop-by-stop basis.
+You’ll also see that we tell you how many miles you will travel on your route and how long this will route takes.
 From here, you can click “Directions” and open up Google Maps to get the directions for each stop.

 This feature is also available on our app on iPhone, iPad or Android devices.
 Changing the order of a route is also very simple.
 Simply drag and drop each stop and rearrange it in the order you want it to be in.